gruntjs/grunt-contrib-handlebars/README.md

 ## Release History

- * 2014-12-31   v0.9.3   Fix issues with namespace delcarations and partialsUseNamespace.
+ * 2014-12-31   v0.9.3   Fix issues with namespace declarations and partialsUseNamespace.
  * 2014-12-31   v0.9.2   More fixes for AMD namespacing.
  * 2014-11-09   v0.9.1   Fixes namespacing issues.
  * 2014-10-16   v0.9.0   Update to Handlebars 2.0.